 No Meal Charges

+All parents shall be provided the written meal charge policy at the beginning of each school year or upon enrollment in the District for students transferring in mid-year.
+In addition, parents shall be advised of the available payment systems and meal prices.

+The written meal charge policy shall be distributed to all school level staff including school nutrition employees involved in policy enforcement.

 The Superintendent/ designee shall initiate the established collection process for students that have accumulated prior meal charges to include notification of parents and appropriate follow-up.
+If parents have not contacted the Cafeteria Manager or submitted the amount indicated within ten (10) working days from the date of the final notice, the debt will be considered delinquent and may be directed to the Board Attorney.

-Food Service funds shall not be used to collect outstanding meal charges.
+Food Service funds may be used to collect delinquent meal charges.

 Students shall not be permitted to charge a la carte items, nor shall adults be permitted to charge meals or a la carte items.